Using BeansWrapper directly is not

 The exposed enum values can be used as scalars (they'll

-delegate to their toString()
+delegate to their toString() method), and can be

 used in equality and inequality comparisons as well.